ERCJanssen/Functionomics/README.md

 Open the url [http://localhost:7200](http://localhost:7200), select the database `data` in the upper-right menu, and afterwards select "SPARQL" in the left menubar.

-Now, copy the SPARQL query **need to fill this** and paste the query in the box.
+Now, copy the SPARQL query from the folder [example_queries](./example_queries) and paste the query in the box.
 Hit the run button, and check the results.